The digital Jan van Haasteren museum!

 Profile Marco Eisinga

-Marco Eisinga was born on October 18, 1964, in Weesp.
-He lives in Hilversum with his two children.
-He is a Dutch illustrator and cartoonist.
+Marco Eisinga was born on October 18, 1964, in Weesp and now lives in Hilversum with his two children.
+He is a Dutch illustrator, cartoonist, and digital artist with a strong passion for humorous and highly detailed illustrations.

 Childhood and Education

-At a young age, it became clear that Marco had a talent for drawing.
-This was quickly recognized by his teacher at the Albert Schweitzer School, which encouraged him to further develop his skills.
+From a young age, it became clear that Marco Eisinga had a strong talent for drawing.
+At the Albert Schweitzer School, his creative abilities were quickly recognized by a teacher, who encouraged him to further develop his artistic skills.

-After finishing school, he pursued a graphic design education at the Graphic Lyceum in Amsterdam, where he learned to master the entire design process.
-During this period, he not only developed his drawing skills but also gained a broad interest in new techniques and digital applications.
+After finishing school, Marco attended a graphic design program at the Grafisch Lyceum Amsterdam.
+During his studies, he learned to master the full design process and developed not only as an illustrator, but also technically.
+His interest in new techniques and digital applications grew significantly during this period.

 Career

-Marco began his career at various advertising agencies, where he worked as an illustrator and later also as a specialist in image editing and 3D animation.
-He developed into a versatile creator who effortlessly switches between realistic images and cartoon-style artwork.
+Marco Eisinga began his career at several advertising agencies, where he worked as an illustrator and later specialized in image editing and 3D animation.
+Over the years, he worked on countless campaign illustrations, digital edits, and creative projects.
+In doing so, he developed into a versatile artist who moves effortlessly between realistic imagery and humorous cartoon styles.

-In 2022, he received an honorable mention for the Inktspot Prize.
+In 2022, Marco received an honorable mention at the Inktspotprijs.

 Studio Jan van Haasteren

-Around 2021, he temporarily stopped working for the studio.
-In January 2026, he returned and rejoined the team as the sixth illustrator within the studio.
+Around 2021, Marco temporarily stopped working for the studio.
+In January 2026, he returned and rejoined the team as the sixth illustrator at Studio Jan van Haasteren.

 Signature